rossgk2/sign-doc-reuploader/ngrok-howto.md

 4. In the Windows command prompt, execute `ngrok config add-authtoken <token>`, as is suggested on the home page of your ngrok account.

 After installing ngrok, here is how you obtain the global URL that forwards to localhost:
 1. Start the Angular webserver with `ng serve --disableHostCheck true`.
-(We use `disableHostCheck` to allow traffic outside the local machine, i.e., traffic from the ngrok-generated URL).
+(We use `disableHostCheck` to allow traffic outside the local machine, i.e., traffic from the OAuth authentication server).
 2. Assuming that `<port>` is the port on which the Angular webserver runs, execute `ngrok http <port> --host-header="localhost:<port>"`.
 This command may take a while to execute.
 After it does, the global URL is the one to the left of the -> in the row of text labeled by "Forwarding".

 # Summarized download and install instructions for running Angular app with ngrok